Image without description

 Conclusion

 Setting up the library was straightforward because of the simplicity and speed of Esbuild.
 Having a MDX document right next to the CSS provides for a quick way to draft up a component.
-It's like developing a library with a Storybook built-in.
+It's like developing a library with a UI Storybook built-in.

 Nested CSS, Container queries, CSS Layers, etc., the list of CSS improvement in the last six years is long.
 This improves the Developer Experience.
 CSS Layers for example, are clearly visible in the development tools of a modern browser.
 A major improvement over guessing the specificity of a selector in the old days.